dis-orientation/dis-orientation.github.io/involved.md

 <img alt="git-mac-myrepos" width="400" src="/images/git-mac-myrepos.png" style="display:block; margin:0 auto;" />

 After clicking on your repo for your university, you will see a screen where you can see the history of all changes made to this repository, a list of any current changes you have made, and the different branches of the repository.
+If you ever need to get back to the main dashboard in order to clone another repository, you can click on "Repositories" in the top left corner.

 <img alt="git-mac-repo" width="400" src="/images/git-mac-repo.png" style="display:block; margin:0 auto;" />